jessemorris/better_launch/README.md

 # What are the differences?
 Because *better_launch* does not use the ROS2 launch system, some aspects work differently from what you may be used to.

+## Launching launch files
+While you indeed *can* launch *better_launch* launch files via `ros2 launch`, this comes with the caveat that you now run one launch system from another.
+The best option right now is to run your launch files directly (e.g. by making them executable and creating symlinks).
+I will provide a script in the near future that can be used similarly to `ros2 launch`.

 ## Action immediacy